BetaNYC

 THIS IS OUR DATA.
 THIS IS HOW YOU USE IT.

-In each journey, BetaNYC Civic Innovation Fellows and Apprentices will pose a topic question and take you on a step-by-step investigation to answer it.
+In each journey, BetaNYC will pose a topic question and take you on a step-by-step investigation to answer it.
 You will gain insight into a process of accessing, cleaning, and manipulating data, and become acquainted with a set of tools to conduct an analysis.
 At the end of each journey, we will hold a brief Q&A.

 Attend our Classes